LesleyLai/blog/contents/blog/factual_errors_in_modern_languages_sucks/en.md

 > The first language on our list with a modern null alternative

 C++ has `std::optional`[^2] and Java has `Optional`[^3].

+> Developers have to worry about things like boxing and pinning, which typically are done automatically in a garbage-collected language.

+Some garbage collectors move memories in a process called memory compaction, and that is why C#, for example, also support pinning.

+## Typescript

+> Even experimental features can be enabled in JavaScript with the use of Babel, which can’t be done for TypeScript.

+Totally not true[^4].

+> While JavaScript developers can use libraries that help with immutability, TypeScript developers typically have to rely on the native array/object spread operators

+Both immutable.js and Rambda provides typescript type definitions, and they are not harder to use compare to using them in JS.

 ## Functional languages
 As a person who tries to promote functional languages,